 Psi Chi - A national honor society in psychology, Psi Chi is dedicated to encouraging, stimulating, and maintaining excellence in scholarship and advancing the science of psychology.
-The goals of Psi Chi are: to provide academic recognition to its inductees by the mere fact of membership; and to nurture the spark of that accomplishment by offering a climate congenial to its creative development.
-Minimum qualifications for active student membership include a completion of at least three semesters of college credit; completion of nine semester hours of Psychology; declared Psychology major or minor; rank in the upper 35% of their class; high standards of personal behavior; and two-thirds affirmative votes of those present at regular meetings of the chapter.
+The goals of Psi Chi are: to provide academic recognition to its inductees by the mere fact of membership and to nurture the spark of that accomplishment by offering a climate congenial to its creative development.
+Minimum qualifications for active student membership include a completion of at least three semesters of college credit; completion of nine semester hours of Psychology; declared Psychology major or minor; rank in the upper 35% of their class; high standards of personal behavior; and twothirds affirmative votes of those present at regular meetings of the chapter.

 Sigma Beta Delta - An international honor society to recognize scholarship and achievement in business.
-Accounting or Business Administration majors that are juniors and seniors and who rank in the top 10% of their class, and who are invited by the faculty, are eligible for membership.
+Accounting or Business Administration majors who are juniors and seniors and who rank in the top 10% of their class, and who are invited by the faculty, are eligible for membership.

-Sigma Tau Delta International English Honors Society, Alpha Epsilon Omega Chapter - The purpose of this society is to confer distinction for high achievement in the English language and literature, to provide cultural stimulation on campus, and to promote interest in language and literature in the community.
+Sigma Tau Delta - The purpose of this honor society is to confer distinction for high achievement in the English language and literature, to provide cultural stimulation on campus, and to promote interest in language and literature in the community.